Volunteering with Dogs at the Elephant Nature Park in Thailand

 Gill from the United Kingdom went to volunteer at the Elephant Nature Park in Chiang Mai, Northern Thailand and she loved the experience so participated twice.

-If you are Here she shares her experience and top tips if you are considering to also apply.
+Here she shares her experience and top tips if you are considering to apply.

 How much did it cost?

 - Insect repellant (I preferred the long cloth for the evenings as I hate being bitten/stung by mossies and other insects)

 - Flashlight to go to bathroom in the night

 Volunteers can either go to the ENP ofﬁce in Chiang Mai or ENP can collect you from your accommodation within the city.